Nathan's Recipes & Food Book

 over leaves.
 Place basket over a saucepan of simmering water, cover and

-steam for 8 to 10 minutes or until fish is cooked through.
+steam for 8 to 10 minutes or until fish is cooked through. - Place rice and spinach

 leaves onto serving plates.
 Top with fish.
 Spoon over soy mixture.
 Drizzle